Why Functional & Wellness Sciences Institute?

-Functional medicine represents, in our view, a big component of the evolution of Western Medicine.
+Functional medicine represents, in our view, a watershed component of the evolution of Western Medicine.

 Functional medicine is the field of health care whose mission is to improve physiological, physical, emotional, and cognitive function.
 Functional medicine has fundamental concepts that serve as guiding principles for clinical assessment, diagnosis, and treatment.

-One of the foundations of functional medicine is to take biochemistry and physiology very seriously , reopen those books for therapeutic suggestions, and only then if needed resort to pharmacology.
+One of the foundations of functional medicine is to bring principles of biochemistry and physiology to bear in individual patient care, , reuse those books for therapeutic suggestions, and then weave in pharmacology appropriately.

 Please do not mistake what the HMOs pass for “standard care” with the achievements of Medicine.

-Sadly, there is an ocean between what scientists know and what is actually delivered to you.
+Sadly, there is an ocean between what scientists know and can do and what is actually delivered to you.

-People are less and less enchanted with a medical system that waits for disease states to manifest before doing anything about them, and then only treats them with drugs.
+People are less and less trusting of a medical system that waits for disease states to manifest before doing anything about them, and then only treats them with drugs.